HienTruong89/Data_science/README.md

-# What is Data science?
+# What is Data Science?

 # 1. Definition
 Data science is a combination of multidisciplinary fields of mathematics, statistics, artificial intelligence, and computer science that aims to extract meaningful insights from big data.